blakegearin/filterboxd/README.md

 # Filterboxd

-This is a [userscript](https://openuserjs.org/about/Userscript-Beginners-HOWTO) for filtering titles on [Letterboxd](https://letterboxd.com/).
+This is a [userscript](https://openuserjs.org/about/Userscript-Beginners-HOWTO) to filter content on [Letterboxd](https://letterboxd.com/).

 Not affiliated with Letterboxd Limited, The Movie Database, TiVo Platform Technologies LLC, or any of their affiliations.